nmstreethran/notebook/system-notes.md

 cp /usr/share/applications/app.desktop ~/.local/share/applications/
 ```

-Open the copied file and change the value of `Icon`, e.g., change absolute path to relative, use a custom icon, etc. Save the file after making changes.
+Open the copied file and change the value of `Icon`, e.g. change absolute path to relative, use a custom icon, etc. Save the file after making changes.

 ### Troubleshooting WiFi issues